Get 4 months of Amazon Music Unlimited for 99p

 Stream yourself silly with this early Prime Day deal.

-It may not be Prime Day just yet – but the exclusive Prime member deals are already rolling in.
+The event may not be here just yet – but the Amazon Prime Day deals are already rolling in.

 Amazon is currently offering four months of its streaming service Amazon Music Unlimited for a mere 99p – a bargain price for access to over 60 million songs.